Log in for prices and ordering

 Wines of Personality, Energy and a Sense of Place from one of Champagne’s Iconic Growers

-All his wines come from a single harvest (noted by the ‘R’ and number on the back label), with the exception of the Fidèle cuvée, which sees a small addition of between five and 10% reserve wine from a réserve perpétuelle started in 2001.
+All his wines come from a single harvest (noted by the ‘R’ and number on the back label) except the Fidèle cuvée, which sees a small addition of between five and 10% reserve wine from a réserve perpétuelle started in 2001.
 Even this wine would be eligible to be called a vintage wine in any other region.
-These are all complex, textural, yet incredibly mineral wines made with low (or no) sulphur and without a drop of dosage.
-They are wines that result from low-yielding hillside vineyards, from intense, ripe fruit, from limestone-rich soils, and from a farmer whose heart lies in his vineyards.
+These are all complex, textural, incredibly mineral wines made with low (or no) sulphur and without a drop of dosage.
+They are wines from low-yielding limestone-rich hillsides that give intense, ripe fruit to a farmer whose heart lies in his vineyards.

-A visit to Buxières-sur-Arce is always a lot of fun and yet so thought-provoking.
-It’s a Domaine that is always experimenting and pushing boundaries and Bertrand has a level of passion, single-mindedness and determinism that is seemingly insatiable.
+A visit here is always a lot of fun and yet so thought-provoking.
+It’s a domaine that is constantly experimenting and pushing boundaries, and Bertrand has a seemingly insatiable level of passion, single-mindedness and determination.

-Aside from innovations in the vineyard and cellar and the quality of the wine, this is also a must-visit address for anyone wishing to think more deeply about biodynamics.
-In fact, there’s now a beautiful documentary on Vouette et Sorbée and biodynamics by Élie Séonnet called Le Champagne a rendez-vous avec la Lune, available to rent on Vimeo On Demand, for those who would like greater insight into this producer.
-All the better if you gave a glass or two of Vouette et Sorbée at hand.
+Aside from developments in the vineyard and cellar and the quality of the wine, this is also a must-visit address for anyone wishing to think more deeply about biodynamics.
+In fact, there’s now a beautiful documentary on Vouette et Sorbée and biodynamics by Élie Séonnet called Le Champagne a rendez-vous avec la Lune.
+It is available to rent on Vimeo On Demand for those who would like greater insight into this producer—all the better if you have a glass of Vouette et Sorbée at hand.

-The winemaking here abhors any kind of manipulation in the cellar.
-Gautherot uses the traditional Coquard press, and the juice is transferred into oak or amphorae via gravity rather than being pumped.
-Primary fermentations are always carried out with natural yeasts and riddling and disgorgement are all done entirely by hand.
-The wines are bottled without fining or filtration and without dosage.
-The results are some of Champagne’s most original and complex wines: wines of distinctive personality, energy and a sense of place.
+Gautherot abhors any kind of manipulation in the cellar.
+He uses the traditional Coquard press, and the juice is transferred into oak or amphora via gravity rather than pumping.
+Primary fermentations are always carried out with natural yeasts.
+Riddling and disgorgement are all done entirely by hand.
+The wines are bottled without fining, filtration or dosage The results are some of Champagne’s most original and complex wines—wines of distinctive personality, energy and a sense of place.

 Currently Available